Hrabišici

-The Hrabišici (singular: Hrabišic; Hrabischitz) were an important North Bohemian aristocratic family, that was also known as the lords of Osek or of Osek and Riesenburg (Czech: z Oseka) but were also named von Riesenburg after their castle, the Riesenburg.
+The Hrabišici (singular: Hrabišic; Hrabischitz) were a North Bohemian aristocratic family, that was also known as the lords of Osek or of Osek and Riesenburg (Czech: z Oseka) but were also named von Riesenburg after their castle, the Riesenburg.
 The history of the family goes back to the 11th century.
 The family fell on hard times in the 15th century and died out in the early 16th century.